ContentLEAD/ContentLead-WP-Theme/readme.md

 ## Special Features:

 - All areas and images are designed using a simple "Golden Ratio" layout (http://en.wikipedia.org/wiki/Golden_ratio)
-- 2 style sheets: style.css is completely stripped for usage with client's style sheets. simple.css (imported by style.css) adds some basic styling to the theme.
 - Pagination for archives and categories instead of "Next Posts" and "Previous Posts"
 - Sprite sheet for social media icons
-- CSS3 transition for simple social media icon "bump up" effect
 - AJAX contact form and newsletter sign-up
-- Icon Font Implementation (http://fortawesome.github.com/Font-Awesome/, only for contact button so far)
 - Hardcoded Facebook Like box
 - Hardcoded Tweets with Tweet!
 Javascript (http://tweet.seaofclouds.com/)